 How to Build a Learning Machine

-Yesterday I drew things.
+Yesterday I draw things.
 As I drew, my computer told me what it thought I was drawing.

 What is going on here?!